R-the-coder/V2ray-configs/README.md

 ***⭕Important⭕: The amount of configs that you get are random and there won't be any repeated config in the list***

-by the way, the lists are in base64 here so if you want normal ones then you can get them from the telegram channel
+by the way, the lists are in base64 here so if you want normal ones you can get them from the telegram channel

 # This repository finds the following configurations: